 - Increase volume of traffic: You’ll be able to gain more organic traffic by increasing the value of the items you offer through listing optimization.
 This will help you improve your conversion rate.

-- Improving customer journey: Thanks to the social platforms, users can navigate from the general search of the information to the location of the desired product to later end up with the completion of the purchase.
+- Improving customer journey: Thanks to social platforms, users can navigate from the general search of the information to the location of the desired product to later end up with the completion of the purchase.

 - Interactive content: The best thing about social media is that you can create different forms of content to promote your products.
 From small descriptions in your captions to videos to show benefits and how to use the item.
 This will certainly improve the user’s purchasing decision.